-6) I will then thoroughly explain the entire Georgia Residential Real Estate Contract and answer any questions you may have.
+6) I will then thoroughly explain the entire Georgia Association Real Estate Contract and answer any questions you may have.
 I promise to listen to your needs and work hard for you as a buyer's agent during the negotiation process.

 7) Chances are there will be a broker/agent representing the seller that has the house exclusively listed.

 I will deliver the offer by email which is perfectly legal and the most common way these days.